troy896/magisk-files/docs/internal-guide.md

   - `/data/adb/early-mount.d` (Ext4, Data encryption is disabled)
   - `/data/unencrypted/early-mount.d` (Ext4, File based Encryption)
   - `/cache/early-mount.d`
-  - `/metadata/early-mount.d`
+  - `/metadata/early-mount.d` (*)
-  - `/persist/early-mount.d`
+  - `/persist/early-mount.d` (*)

-> magiskinit will check each location in the top-down list if it's usable (is it on the ext4 partition or mountable in preinit?)
+> The location is decided by magiskinit: magiskinit will check each location in the top-down list if it's usable (is it on the ext4 partition or mountable in preinit?)

+> (*) Be careful when device can only use persist or metadata for early-mount, these partitions are very limited in size.
+Filling up them might cause device unable to boot.

 - You can place your files into the corresponding location under `early-mount.d` directory.
 For example, you want to replace `/vendor/etc/vintf/manifest.xml` and your mount directory is `/data/unencrypted/early-mount.d`, copy your `manifest.xml` to `/data/unencrypted/early-mount.d/system/vendor/etc/vintf/manifest.xml` , Magisk Delta will mount your files in the next reboot​
 - Other files are not in `$PREINITDIR/early-mount.d/system` will be ignored.